Varshith1510/Projects/Extractive Text Summarization/README.md

   This repository contains a Python implementation of the Text Rank algorithm, inspired by Google's Page Rank algorithm, specifically for summarizing non-premium articles on Medium.

 ## Features:
-- Summarizes non-premium articles from Medium.
+- Fetches the content of the provided Medium article.
+- Processes the text to identify the most important sentences.
-- Utilizes the Text Rank algorithm for generating summaries.
+- Ranks these sentences using the Text Rank algorithm.
+- Generates a concise summary based on the highest-ranked sentences.

 ## How It Works:

-1. Fetches the content of the provided Medium article.
-2. Processes the text to identify the most important sentences.
-3. Ranks these sentences using the Text Rank algorithm.
-4. Generates a concise summary based on the highest-ranked sentences.